 - network, build relationships and identify collaborative opportunities

 - discuss local trends and cultural development initiatives.

-The arts includes a broad cross section of cultural activity including:
+The arts include a broad cross-section of cultural activity:

 - community and environmental based art.